US tourists stranded abroad don't know when they'll return - KVIA

 “There’s heavily-armed guards on the streets patrolling,” Scruggs said.

-The virus has caused 10,000 deaths around the world, but the figure goes up every day.
-Americans in Morocco, Ecuador and other nations also told the AP that they feel abandoned by the State Department.
+The virus has caused more than 11,000 deaths around the world, but the figure goes up every day and Americans in Morocco, Ecuador and other nations also told the AP that they feel abandoned by the State Department.

 They said embassies have not helped them or returned their phone calls and emails.
 When they did reach someone, they were told to check embassy websites for updates and try to charter flights out of the countries on their own.